-where Ks is a technology-dependent constant, Ea is the activation energy of Si, T is the operating temperature, K is the Boltzmann constant, t0 is the time when the NBTI stress starts, and t is the overall time.
+where Ks is a technology-dependent constant, Ea is the activation energy of Si, T is the operating temperature, k is the Boltzmann constant, t0 is the time when the NBTI stress starts, and t is the overall time.

-aging model a worst delay shift of approximately 6% over a ten-year lifetime.
-This observation is similar to previous studies and the industry observations which found that BTI degradations may even reach a 10% delay shift under stress conditions ([9, 23]).
-Figure 6 the frequency degradation predicted by the aging models over a ten-year lifetime.
-It can be observed that SP(1) gates are more likely to be under constant logical 0, the frequency degradation is nearly 6% while for a higher SP(1), the frequency degradation drops to 2–3%. absolute delay shift of gates under variable BTI stress relative to gates that are symmetrically aged (with an SP(1) of 0.5). ates with constant stress (when SP(1) is 0 or 1) a 2–2.5% asymmetric delay shift relative to gates that avoid the constant stress (SP(1) of 0.5–0.6).
-In addition, gates with SP(1) in the range of 30-70% experience significantly smaller delay shift of approximately 1% or lower.
-It should be noted that the observed asymmetric delay shift, even one as small as 2–3%, may have a impact on circuit reliability by introducing unbalanced clock tree, set-up and hold timing violations.
-This implication is further supported by the timing analysis comparison of fresh, aged and asymmetric aging-aware designs (using our proposed design flow and tool) that is summarized in Table 4.
+The worst delay shift produced by our aging model is approximately 6% over a ten-year lifetime.
+This result is similar to those of previous studies and the industry observations, which found that BTI degradations may even reach a 10% delay shift under stress conditions [9, 23].
+Figure 6 illustrates the frequency degradation predicted by the BTI aging models over a ten-year lifetime.
+It can be observed that, for small values of SP(1) (gates are more likely to be under constant logical 0), the frequency degradation is nearly 6%, whereas, for a higher SP(1), the frequency degradation drops to 2%–3%.
+The absolute delay shift of gates under variable BTI stress relative to gates that are symmetrically aged [with an SP(1) of 0.5] is also illustrated in this figure.
+Gates with constant stress [when SP(1) is 0 or 1] exhibit a 2%–2.5% asymmetric delay shift relative to gates that avoid the constant stress (SP(1) of 0.5–0.6).
+In addition, gates with SP(1) in the range of 30%–70% experience significantly smaller delay shift of approximately 1% or lower.
+It should be noted that the observed asymmetric delay shift, even one as small as 2%–3%, may critically impact the circuit reliability by introducing unbalanced clock tree, setup, and hold timing violations.
+This implication is further supported by the timing analysis comparison of fresh, aged, and asymmetric-aging-aware designs (using our proposed design flow and tool) that is summarized in Table 4.
 The timing analysis, which was done using aged and fresh library models, shows that the examined modules incur setup violations when asymmetric aging is considered.
-The FP divider also experiences significant number of hold violations.
-It should be noted that even if hold constraints are still met in the integer ALU, its positive slack becomes smaller and thereby the design becomes marginal.
+The FP divider also experiences a significant number of hold violations.
+It should be noted that even if hold constraints are still met in the integer ALU, its positive slack becomes smaller, and thereby the design becomes marginal.
 In addition, it can be observed that the asymmetric aging-aware design using our flow is clean of any violated path due to the symmetrical aging degradation.
-Therefore, the minimization of the asymmetric delay shift—which our design flow accomplishes is essential for circuit reliability.
+Therefore, the minimization of the asymmetric delay shift, which our design flow accomplishes, is essential for circuit reliability.